MarchonMilwaukee/MarchonMilwaukee.github.io/_posts/events/2017-11-08-evicted-discussion-villard.md

 This book discussion will be convened to discuss current housing inequity issues through Matthew Desmond’s [Evicted: Profit and Poverty in the American City](http://www.evictedbook.com).
 Evicted won the 2017 Pulitzer Prize for General Nonfiction and features stories of tenants and landlords in the poorest areas of Milwaukee during 2008 and 2009.

-This event is organized by the [Milwaukee Public Library](https://www.mpl.org) and will be co-facilitated with community volunteers.
+This event is organized by [Milwaukee Public Library](https://www.mpl.org) and will be co-facilitated with community volunteers.